 The charts above only show major markets, as most smaller markets typically overlap with these major ones.
 Germany opens 1 hour before London, therefore some consider it to be a more official open and the start of the European session.

 While there are general tendencies for intra-day volatility and liquidity, as discussed above, and each hour of the day has its own characteristics.
 Ideally, your day trading strategy should be suited to those intra-day characteristics.
 Trending strategies, and strategies designed to capture volatility, should be exercised during the most volatile hours of the day.
 If you face time constraints and the hours you wish to trade aren’t volatile in the pair of your choosing, possibly another pair will provide volatility during the hours you require it.

 If your strategies are based more on ranges or quieter markets, focus on lower volatility times of the day.
 Once again, exploring the hourly tendencies of a basket of currencies may expose opportunities which more efficiently utilize your strategy.

 Figure 4.
-EURUSD Hourly Volatility (high price minus low price, for that hour, in pips)
+EURUSD Hourly Volatility (average of high price minus low price, for that hour, in pips)

 Charts by Mataf and all times in GMT.

 Trending opportunities occur between 0600 and 1900 GMT, with 0600 to 0800 and 1200 to 1500 providing the biggest hourly moves.
 Strategies revolving around ranges or quieter markets are best suited for trading between 2100 and 0600 GMT.

 The USDCHF has a similar volatility structure as the EURUSD.

 Due to their close proximity, the NZDUSD has similar intra-day volatility as the AUDUSD.
 Both pairs also have similar overall volatility each day.

 Figure 9.
 NZDUSD Hourly Volatility